JuanCab/AstroInteractives/README.md

 [*Astro Interactives*](https://juancab.github.io/AstroInteractives/) is a series of Jupyter Notebooks meant to provide interactive demos and simulations for introductory astronomy courses (and in a few cases, upper-division astrophysics courses).
 These notebooks were initially developed by
 - Juan Cabanela (Professor for Physics and Astronomy at Minnesota State University Moorhead)
-- Andrew Louwagie Gordon (Student at Minnesota State University Moorhead)
+- Andrew Louwagie Gordon (Minnesota State University Moorhead Physics Major, Class of 2019)
-- Sam Holen (Student at Minnesota State University Moorhead)
+- Sam Holen (Minnesota State University Moorhead Physics Major, Class of 2019)

 This software is provide "as-is" and may contain bugs/errors that could  mis-represent astronomical reality.
 You use this software at your own risk!